Thesis

 Anthropic was founded in 2021 by ex-OpenAI VPs and siblings Dario Amodei (CEO) and Daniela Amodei (President).
 Prior to launching Anthropic, Dario Amodei was the VP of Research at OpenAI, while Daniela was the VP of Safety & Policy at OpenAI.

 In 2019, OpenAI announced that it would be restructuring from a nonprofit to a “capped-profit” organization, a move attributed to its heightened ability to deliver returns for investors.
 It received a $1 billion investment from Microsoft later that year to continue its development of benevolent artificial intelligence, as well as to power AI supercomputing services on Microsoft Azure’s cloud platform.
-Oren Etzioni, CEO of the AI institute, commented on this shift by saying:
+Oren Etzioni, CEO of the Allen Institute for AI, commented on this shift by saying:

 “[OpenAI] started out as a non-profit, meant to democratize AI.
 Obviously when you get [$1 billion] you have to generate a return.
 I think their trajectory has become more corporate.”